Skip to content

 Why It Works

 Mitsubishi pioneered flash injection compressor technology with the H2i line.
-This isn't marketing spin.
-It's a fundamentally different compressor design that maintains heating capacity when temperatures drop.
+This isn't marketing spin - it's a fundamentally different compressor design that maintains heating capacity when temperatures drop.

-• 100% heating capacity down to 5 degrees F - Most "cold climate" units start losing capacity around 17 degrees F
+• 100% heating capacity down to 5 degrees F - most cold-climate units start losing capacity around 17 degrees F

-• Up to 30.5 SEER cooling efficiency - Outstanding summer performance too
+• Up to 30.5 SEER cooling efficiency - outstanding summer performance too

 Best Applications